ericrovtar/Vue.js-CRUD-Example/README.md

 Considering all of this and to help keep this application simple, the best means to store a schema was to encode it in a JavaScript object.
 Were the project to grow, with user options to extend the database (ex: a CMS), then I'd re-evaluate this decision and come up with a better option.

+## Why No Consistent Phone Number Format?
+I considered spending time to give a unified look to the phone numbers, and - while possible - it seemed like a misue of time because I would be applying a patch rather than fixing the problem.
+Were this my project, I'd choose to fix the database entries first and store each phone number a string of only numbers, without any formatting.
+Then I'd format the string however I saw fit.